- Checking and Sending Mail

 Changing your Password [Video Tutorials Included]

-Your email account and your SSO account operate on two seperate passwords.
+Your email account and your Nextcloud account operate on two separate passwords.
 We recommend they be different.

 If you need to update one, please visit the links below.

 * If you update your Email password, make sure to update it everywhere you use it. (i.e. Inside Nextcloud, Mobile Apps, etc.)